matwoess/java-profiler/README.md

 #### Anonymous and local classes
-As these full-fledged classes can appear anywhere inside a code block, we need need to restore the previous state after parsing and exiting these.
+As these full-fledged classes can appear anywhere inside a code block, we need need to restore the previous state after parsing and exiting these inner classes.
 For this, the `ParserState` class contains a Stack of methods, onto which we push the current one when encountering class declarations inside methods.